grafana/grafana/docs/sources/best-practices/best-practices-for-managing-dashboards.md

 ### Maturity level

 What is your dashboard maturity level?
-Analyze your current dashboard setup and compare it to the [Dashboard management maturity levels]({{< relref "dashboard-management-maturity-levels.md" >}}).
+Analyze your current dashboard setup and compare it to the [Dashboard management maturity model]({{< relref "dashboard-management-maturity-levels.md" >}}).
 Understanding where you are can help you decide how to get to where you want to be.

 ## Best practices to follow